Skip to main content

 Emotional & Mental Well-being

-• Practitioners often recommend Bloodstone for people-pleasers who need help setting firm boundaries, as its energy encourages self-advocacy and the courage to say no without guilt.
+• Practitioners often recommend Bloodstone for people-pleasers who need help setting boundaries.

 Spiritual Properties